p91paul/framework/archetypes/webapp-hibernate/_APPNAME_/README.md

 Documentation and contacts
 ==============
-For more information and documentation please visit http://www.applicaframework.com
+For more information and documentation please visit http://www.applicaframework.com.

-_Applicaframework_ is developed and maintained from Applica (http://www.applicadoit.com)
+_Applicaframework_ is developed and maintained from Applica (http://www.applicadoit.com).
 Write us on framework@applicadoit.com

 License
 ============

-_Applicaframework_ is release under Creative Common Attribution 4.0 (CC BY)
+_Applicaframework_ is released under Creative Common Attribution 4.0 (CC BY)

 ![CC BY](http://i.creativecommons.org/l/by/3.0/88x31.png)